IBM/ansible-role-infosvr-import-export/README.md

   - ...
 ```

-The `dest` is required, and describes where the operational metadata should be stored, equivalent of `src` for the import.
+The `dest` is required, and describes where the operational metadata flow files should be stored, equivalent of `src` for the import.
+(The `dest` should refer to a directory rather than an individual file.)

 **Examples**:

 ```
-ibm_infosvr_impexp_omd_mappings:
-  - { type: "host", property: "name", from: "MY", to: "YOUR" }

 ibm_infosvr_impexp_omd_import:
-  - src: something.flow
+  - src: cache/omd_exports/
-    map: "{{ ibm_infosvr_impexp_omd_mappings }}"

 ibm_infosvr_impexp_omd_export:
-  - dest: cache/something.flow
+  - dest: cache/omd_exports/
     changes_in_last_hours: 48
 ```